pyeventsourcing/eventsourcing/docs/topics/user_guide/infrastructure.rst

 Event Store
 ===========

-The event store effectively provides an application level interface to the library's cohesive mechanism for storing events as sequences of items, and can be used directly within an event sourced application to append and retrieve its domain events.
+The event store effectively provides an application-level interface to the library's cohesive mechanism for storing events as sequences of items, and can be used directly within an event sourced application to append and retrieve its domain events.

 The library object class ``EventStore`` is constructed with a sequenced item mapper and an active record strategy, both are discussed in detail in the sections above.

 .. code:: python